akhilrao/akhilrao.github.io/_posts/2016-07-01-au-water-trading-2-look-at-data.md

 ![plot of chunk unnamed-chunk-1](/public/images/eda-water-2/unnamed-chunk-1-4.svg)

 (*Still no Northern Territory or Australian Capital Territory.
-I haven't audited my code yet to see where I might be swallowing them, or looked to see if they're in the data at all.
+I haven't audited my code yet to see where I might be dropping them, or looked to see if they're in the data at all.
 It's on my to-do list.*)

 Takeaways: